My story began in high school even though I didn’t realize it at the time. Things happen for a reason and that’s about

 My family was living in Phoenix, Arizona, from the day I was stationed there in 1992 until the day I sold our house in 2006.
 Neither of our children lived with us at the time.

 I watched the housing bubble form and sold the house before it peaked.
-With a profit of around $100,000, Josie and I moved to the Philippines, built our house and bought a new car.
+With a profit of around $100,000, Josie and I moved to the Philippines, built our house there and bought a new car.
 I’ve spent more time in the Philippines than Josie has since we moved there.
 She kept returning to the United States to her old job, living with one relative or another, until she finally quit at the end of 2014.

 Both of our children are married with wives in the United States.
 Joseph is a military dependent of an Air Force wife and has two children.
 Jonathan is in the Army with a military dependent wife and no children so far.
 Joe’s family is at Eglin Air Force Base in Florida.
 We lived with them for several months before deciding to live with Jon and his wife at the Helemano Military Reservation in Hawaii.

-Josie and I will be returning to the Philippines sometime in October or November of next year.
+Josie and I will be returning to the Philippines sometime in October or November 2020.
 If things work out for them, our children and their families will join us for a couple of weeks.
 It’s a plan without any guarantee of success.
 Plane tickets are expensive and military supervisors don’t always approve leave requests for the time periods needed.

-Regardless, Josie and I only intend to remain in the Philippines until the end of February or the first week or so of March the following year.
+Regardless, Josie and I only intend to remain in the Philippines until sometime in March of the following year.
 We want to be in the Philippines during the milder months of the year.
-March through June is just too hot for us now and the rainy (and typhoon) season starts right after that in our area of the country.
+March through June is just too hot for us now and the rainy (and typhoon) season starts right after that in Olongapo.